ChimeHQ/Neon/README.md

 - Precise invalidation on inter-file changes
 - Highlight quality in the face of invalid syntax
 - Ability to apply progressively higher-quality highlighting
+- Precise indentation information

 ## TreeSitterClient

 This class is an asynchronous interface to tree-sitter.
-It provides an UTF16 code-point (NSString-compatible) API for edits, invalidations, and queries.
-It can process edits of String objects, or raw bytes for even greater flexibility and performance.
+It provides an UTF-16 code-point (`NSString`-compatible) API for edits, invalidations, and queries.
+It can process edits of `String` objects, or raw bytes for even greater flexibility and performance.
 Invalidations are translated to the current content state, even if a queue of edits are still being processed.

 TreeSitterClient requires a function that can translate UTF16 code points (ie `NSRange`.location) to a tree-sitter `Point` (line + offset).